-Research projects are ongoing at Bayfordbury, in conjunction with the University's Centre for Astrophysics Research (CAR) and the Centre for Atmospheric and Instrumentation Research (CAIR) - both departments of the Science and Technology Research Institute (STRI) at the University of Hertfordshire.
+Research projects are ongoing at Bayfordbury, in conjunction with the University's Centre for Astrophysics Research (CAR) and the Centre for Atmospheric and Instrumentation Research (CAIR) - both research departments at the University of Hertfordshire.

 A broad range of remote sensing instruments are installed at the observatory.
 For more information visit the CAIR Observatory page.

 Monitoring bright M-dwarfs as potential targets for EChO mission

 The Exoplanet Characterisation Observatory, EChO,will be the first dedicated mission to investigate the physics and chemistry of Exoplanetary Atmospheres.

 Telescopes at Bayfordbury will be monitoring bright M-dwarf stars for exoplanet transits, as potential targets for the EChO mission.

 Mineral dust in the atmosphere is now acknowledged to be an important source of nuclei for the growth of cold clouds such as cirrus.

 Surprisingly, dust from deserts such as the Sahara can travel over very large distances.

 The Lidar and sun photometer at Bayfordbury are used to detect the presence of mineral dust in the atmosphere.

 You can view more details of a Saharan dust event in 2012.